-All newborn delivered with hypoxia due to nuchal cord will be graded according to Sarnat & Sarnat staging (Gardiner et al., 2009) as showen in table (1).
+All newborn delivered with hypoxia due to nuchal cord will be graded according to Sarnat & Sarnat staging (Gardiner et al., 2009).

-Statistical analysis:
+• Statistical analysis:

-SPSS software, version 22.0 Armonk.
-NY.
-USA) (IBM. for Windows was used to analyse the data.
-Categorical data were presented as number and percentages, Chi square $(\chi 2)$ test was used to analyse them.
-Quantitative data were tested for normality using Shapiro-Wilks test normality assuming at P>0.05.
-Normally distributed variables were expressed as mean ±standard deviation and analyzed by Student "t" test and ANOVA for 2 and 3 independent respectively, groups while non parametric variables were presented as median and range, and analyzed by Mann Whitney U test (ZMWU) for 2 independent groups.
-Significant To find the significant pairs, ANOVA was followed by post hoc multiple comparisons using Bonferroni adjusted testing.
-ROC nese techniques.

-early detection of NA. $P \le 0.05$ was considered significant.
+Data were analyzed using SPSS software, version 22.0 (IBM, Armonk, NY, USA) for Windows.
+Categorical data were presented as number and percentages, Chi square $(\chi 2)$ test was used to analyze them.
+Quantitative data were tested for normality using Shapiro-Wilks test assuming normality at P>0.05.
+Normally distributed variables were expressed as mean ±standard deviation and analyzed by Student "t" test and ANOVA for 2 and 3 independent groups respectively, while non parametric variables were presented as median and range, and analyzed by Mann Whitney U test (ZMWU) for 2 independent groups.
+Significant ANOVA was followed by multiple comparisons post hoc using Bonferroni adjusted tests to detect the significant pairs.
+ROC curves were constructed to assess the performance of the studied markers as early detection of NA. $P \le 0.05$ was considered significant.